vegaprotocol/documentation/docs/concepts/trading-on-vega/settlement.md

 description: The automated settlement process is facilitated by the protocol.
 ---

-Vega can be used to create cash-settled derivatives markets - futures as well as perpetual futures, meaning they are margined and settled in a single asset, as opposed to being settled in the actual (physical) underlying asset.
+Vega can be used to create cash-settled derivatives markets - futures as well as perpetual futures - meaning they are margined and settled in a single asset, as opposed to being settled in the actual (physical) underlying asset.

 Settlement is the process of moving collateral between accounts when:
 * a position is fully or partially closed, with settlement occurring for the closed volume